Rushabh-Runwal/Learning-AI-Agents/11-A2A-and-MCP/README.md

-# Day 11: Understanding A2A and MCP Protocols
+# Project 11: Understanding A2A and MCP Protocols

 Building interoperable AI agents using Agent-to-Agent (A2A) and Model Context Protocol (MCP).